The material is already there, it wouldn't involve any lies at all. There are many advantages that need to be weighed.

 How could it plausibly identify as a religion?

 There are many reasons you might think that it couldn't.
 We do not lie to our friends, even if the lie is pleasant and locally adaptive.
 If there were a god, we would respect and admire it but there is no circumstance in which we would worship it.
 Technology's pace makes blindly inherited culture always maladapted, there isn't enough time to evolve, any more, we must instead design, we must imagine that we can build something better than what we had before, we must be lucid and objective about the underpinnings of our culture, none of our myths can be sacred enough that no evidence could allow us to find them to be false and reject them.
-Those claims distinguish us from everything that has been called a religion before.
+Those claims, in combination, distinguish us from everything that has been called a religion before.
 I believe this to be true.

 But there's a lot of other stuff weighing on the other hand, arguably, more.